TheKrunch/Sandbox/README.md

 More specifically, its a place to test out things in different programing languages with some sort of version tracking and redundency if I lose my files.
 I have been using this for random tutorials and little programs I want to work on.
 It also gets me into using git, which I hear is kinda important...

 ## ¯\\_(ツ)_/¯

-This is me adding stuff to test commit config stuff.